Many physiological changes occur as a natural consequence of aging.

 The vitamin B12 found in supplements or fortified foods, like breakfast cereals, is not bound by protein and therefore doesn’t require stomach acid for it to be absorbed.

-But this doesn’t mean older adults shouldn’t eat vitamin B12-rich foods as they’re also high in protein.
+But this doesn’t mean older adults shouldn’t eat vitamin B12-rich foods as they’re also high in protein and other important nutrients.

 The best sources of vitamin B12, which are also good sources of protein, include (5):